michelts/django-nginx-memcache/README.rst

         # ...
     )

 #.
-If you wish to use the DB-backed cached-page lookup (so that you know what pages may have been cached, and so may need invalidating), run `syncdb` to add the required table:
+If you wish to use the DB-backed cached-page lookup (so that you know what pages may have been cached, and so may need invalidating), run `migrate` to add the required table (for django versions prior 1.7, you will need to install South 1.0):

-    ./manage.py syncdb nginx_memcache
+    ./manage.py migrate nginx_memcache

 #.
 Let your app/project know about the cache-invalidation signals by importing them in a module you *know* will always be loaded (eg the `__init__.py` for your core app)